Community nursing services – general information

 Who can provide community nursing services

-Which clients can access CN services
+Which clients can access community nursing services

-To receive community nursing services for an assessed clinical need a client must have either a:
+To receive community nursing services for an assessed clinical need, a client must have either a:

-If a client has a Veteran White Card contact us to determine if the client can receive CN services before providing care to the client.Back to top
+If a client has a Veteran White Card, contact us to determine if the client can receive CN services before providing care to the client.Back to top

-Refer a client to CN services
+Refer a client for community nursing services

 Which clients need a referral